Bournemouth Symphony Orchestra: 1972–1979: Berglund

 Paavo Berglund's tenure as principal conductor from 1972 to 1979 included commercial recordings such as the complete symphonies of Jean Sibelius for EMI.
 The Bournemouth Symphony Orchestra and Paavo Berglund made the world premiere recording of the Kullervo by Jean Sibelius.
 Berglund led Sibelius Centenary Concerts with the Bournemouth Symphony Orchestra in 1965, and became the principal conductor in 1972, concluding his tenure in 1979.
 Berglund led the Bournemouth Symphony Orchestra with distinction, significantly raising the performing standards, as can be heard from the many recordings made by it for EMI.
 During this period, Nordic repertoire became a staple of the orchestra.

 Roger Preston, co-principal cello, who worked with Berglund on many occasions, has said:

 Anyone who played with the Bournemouth Symphony Orchestra in the largest wooden church in the world, Kerimäki Church, Finland, as part of the BSO's 1981 tour will tell that it was a truly unforgettable experience.
 On this tour we played all the Sibelius' Symphonies, with Paavo on spectacular form.
-This particular concert featured Sibelius' Fourth Symphony plus the Violin Concerto played superbly by Ida Haendel.

-I joined the BSO in 1979, as much because I had seen and heard them play under Berglund and knew that he (and they!) were quite exceptional.
 Many of Paavo's comments, criticisms and demands are as fresh in my mind as though it were only yesterday.
 He remains, for me one of the best, if not the best conductor that I have ever played for and am so grateful to have caught the latter days of Paavo's extraordinarily fruitful relationship with the BSO.
-For any string players reading this, I particularly loved it when he used to say, "violins, you play like in a telephone booth", i.e. use much more bow!".

-Edward Greenfield wrote in a review of a concert by the Bournemouth Symphony Orchestra and Paavo Berglund in The Guardian in 1972, that the brilliantly richful strings left behind many interpretations from London.
-(Translation from Vesa Sirén's 2010 book Suomalaiset kapellimestarit, ISBN 978-951-1-21303-1).

 The Finnish newspaper Helsingin Sanomat told in their 80th year birthday interview of Paavo Berglund that his one-time assistant from Bournemouth, Simon Rattle, called him "one of the last great", and uses Berglund's bowings in his Sibelius performances.
 The Helsinki Philharmonic Orchestra always gets very suspicious when a visiting maestro wants to change Paavo's Sibelius markings.
 The visiting maestro is silenced by saying that the markings are Sibelius'.

 Recordings by Bournemouth Symphony Orchestra and Paavo Berglund: